-Over the years, Sade has transitioned to more scripted content and is one-half of a writing-producing team.
-Sade wrote and directed the 2017 short film Yemi's Dilemma which won Best Narrative Film at Black Cinema International Berlin.
+Sade is also a talented director whose first-generation experience and background in documentary informs her point of view.
+Sade wrote and directed the short film Yemi's Dilemma which won Best Narrative Film at Black Cinema International Berlin.
 She also directed the AIDS short Who Do You Know? which sought to create a dialogue about rising cases of HIV in the Black teen community, and the con-artist series CON$equences.
-In 2019, she co-wrote and produced the provocative short film on gun violence, First Day Back, starring Loretta Devine and Aisha Hinds with producing partner Deshawn Plair.
-The acclaimed short won Best Narrative Short at the International Black Film Festival and is now streaming on Amazon Prime.
-Sade has also directed several digital series.
+In 2019, she co-wrote and produced the provocative short film on gun violence, First Day Back, starring Loretta Devine and Aisha Hinds with producing and writing partner Deshawn Plair.
+The acclaimed short won Best Narrative Short at the International Black Film Festival.

 As a photographer, Sade's passion for the medium began in childhood.
 She's pursued travel and street photography and is moving toward portrait photography.
 She has a strong love for black and white images.

-A first-generation Nigerian-American, Sade’s culture and experience have greatly shaped her point of view, and she aims to highlight this different side of American life in her work.
+A first-generation Nigerian-American, Sade’s culture has greatly shaped her storytelling, and she aims to highlight this different side of American life in her work.